Renata Grossi is an interdisciplinary legal scholar with an interest in the area of law and emotion, and in particular law and love.

 Grossi, R 2017, 'Romantic love as a political strategy in the same-sex marriage debate' in Grossi, R & West, D (eds), The Radicalism of Romantic Love: Critical Perspectives, Routledge, Oxon, pp. 175-190.

-Grossi, R & West, D. 2017, ''Introduction to the Radicalism of Romantic Love: critical perspectives'', Routledge, Oxon.
+Grossi, R & West, D. 2017, ''Introduction to the Radicalism of Romantic Love: critical perspectives'' in The Radicalism of Romantic Love: Critical Perspectives, Routledge, Oxon.

 Grossi, R & Neoh Weng Fei, J 2016, 'Introduction to the special edition of Law in Context on law and love', Federation Press, Sydney.